 If you are looking for a photo-op or romantic sunset view, take a drive up the BC-93 northeast for about 40 minutes.
 You can pull over at the Kootenay Valley Viewpoint to take in the sweeping, panoramic views of the Mitchell and Vermillion mountain ranges.
 No hiking is required here, it’s a drive-up viewpoint.
 This is one of my favorite viewpoints near Fairmont – well worth checking out!

 17. Go mountain biking

-If you missed out on hitting the slopes, don’t worry, you can still have an adventure on two-wheels!
+If you missed out on hitting the slopes, don’t worry, you can still have an adventure on two wheels!
 Try out the endless mountain biking and trail-riding options in this region!
 There are over 150 mountain bike trails, and another 61 trails appropriate for e-bikes (flatter, easier rides).

 Trails are grouped into networks around the region, including Panorama Mountain Resort, Swansea Mountain Recreation Site, or Lillian Lake.
 These areas are all within an hour of Fairmont.

-Trails are coded similar to ski runs, with green, blue, black, and double black diamond coding for the level of difficulty.
+Trails are coded similarly to ski runs, with green, blue, black, and double black diamond coding for the level of difficulty.
 Make sure to do some advance planning and choose an option to your comfort and skill level.